shellfarmer/WeakestLink/README.md

 * Normalises any NFD characters for example ó to o
 * Removes any none printable ASCII characters
-* Downloads a file of postnominals and removes them from name
+* Downloads a file of postnominals (Which is updated frequently) and removes them
+* Removes any separators and quotes
-* Removes seperators, quotes from name and any data after a comma or curly bracket
+* Removes any data after a comma or curly bracket
 * Removes the dot that follows a hidden surname
 * Attempts to identify the first and last name of user (Might not be great for international companies!)
 * Converts to lowercase and trims any redundant white space